 We provide an environment and training that are intended to elicit and guide the individual creative spirit.
 We want actors to discover their own abilities and to gain command over them with freedom and consistency.
 We create an environment of support, respect, and inspiration for the artist.
 As a faculty of artists, we do so first by example.
 We offer a clear curriculum that reflects our own pursuits.
 We uphold high standards of behavior and endeavor.
 We place emphasis upon practice, practice, practice.
 And the integration of our programs with the Clarence Brown Theatre provides a fully professional context for experience, chances to work alongside skilled professionals, contacts in the national profession, and excellent facilities and staff support.

 We invite eight actors to enter the MFA program every other year.
-With seven faculty members in the acting area, each actor is assured in-depth attention to his/her work throughout the three years of training.
+With eight faculty members in the acting area, each actor is assured in-depth attention to his/her work throughout the three years of training.
 When there is a first and third year in residence, there are a maximum of 16 actors in the program.
 Third year actors welcome and guide the first year, while first year actors provide new collaborators and energy for the third year.
 In alternate years, there is only the second year ensemble of 8 in residence, at work with the full faculty.
 No one gets lost or hides in the crowd as sometimes happens in larger programs, and we have a commitment to providing each actor with challenging production opportunities in the CBT season.
 If you are selected to join the program, we will help you to cultivate your abilities, to address challenges, and to develop strong tools to realize your full potential.

-2) Skill in use of the text: The great writers and the great actors who interpret them define the possibilities of our art form, revealing and expanding our conception of the human experience and of ourselves.
+2) Skill in use of the text: The great writers and the great actors who interpret them define the possibilities of our art form, revealing and expanding our conception of human experience and of ourselves.
 There is no substitute for encountering the Greeks, Shakespeare, Strindberg, Ibsen, Chekhov, Wilde, Miller, Williams, Albee, Stoppard, Kushner, and others.
 They inspire us to reach beyond ourselves, to become a part of something larger.
 A sustained opportunity to work in their tutelage is rare and precious in the course of a career, whether or not the actor ends up working primarily on stage or in film and television.
 An actor who learns to interpret great texts with imagination and exactitude will have means to approach any tale in any medium.

 Our primary emphasis is upon American realistic acting, with a vocabulary of craft derived from Stanislavski.
 There are many approaches to acting, but in the limited time frame of the training, we want to offer actors a clear way of working in a primary aesthetic that will serve as a basis from which to choose their own path forward, and that is practical in the profession.
 We work with great texts in the training studio throughout the three years.
 And CBT productions offer experience with a variety of material from the classical to the popular, putting the studio work into professional practice.
 To have a look at recent CBT seasons, go to clarencebrowntheatre.com, and follow the link to “Archive.”
 MFA actors play roles in nearly all CBT productions.